parrt/msan501-old/notes/architecture.md

 Static RAM "flash memory": SD cards. e.g., phone pic/data storage.  nonvolatile but slower.

-You should get familiar with k, M, G for memory size requirements to know how much your program requires for operation or how big a disk file will be.
+You should get familiar with k, M, G, T for memory size requirements to know how much your program requires for operation or how big a disk file will be. (note that 1000 is also used instead of 1024)

 |value | units |
 |------|-------|
-1024	| kB	kilobyte
+1024	| kB	kilobyte (2^10)
 1024^2	| MB	megabyte
 1024^3	| GB	gigabyte
 1024^4	| TB	terabyte

 Q. How many bytes is 4k?

 Q. How many k in a M?
 G?

 Q. What is stored in RAM?

+Q. What does the operative system do?

 ## CPU